CurtisNewbie/event-pump/README.md

       - "127.0.0.1"
 ```

 All event-pump instances attempt to create Ephemeral Node `/eventpump/leader` on startup.
 Only one instance can succeed, and the one that created the node is elected to be leader.
 Other nodes will standby and subscribe to changes to the node.
-If leader node is somehow down, standby instances will be notices and attempt the leader election again.
+If leader node is somehow down, standby instances will be noticed and attempt the leader election again.

 If the HA mode is enabled, binlog position is nolonger stored in a local file.
 Instead, the binlog position is set to Persistent Node `/eventpump/pos` using the same json format.
 When leader node bootstraps, and it notices that the node `/eventpump/pos` doesn't exist, it will attempt to read local binlog pos file, and save the value to ZooKeeper.